joergschwarzwaelder/hhc2024/Objective-2/README.md

 **Location: Frosty's Beach**

 This objective consists out of four rounds with 16 words each.
-The 16 words have to be grouped into four groups with four words each, which share something in common.
+The 16 words have to be grouped into four groups with four words each, sharing something in common.

 The Javascript source gives away the solutions:
 ```